 Sorry that I’ve been a wee bit obsessed with maps recently, but I am sharing my latest DIY project with you anyway because I especially LOVE IT.

 I recently spotted a gorgeous, artistically designed wooden US map in a shop window and was hoping to purchase it for the final piece of our bathroom remodel.
 Alas, with a price tag of $650 (which was more than we spent for the new slate tile floor!) that just wasn’t happening.
-Then I remembered a piece of wood something Coach had dug out of the barn awhile back.
+Then I remembered a framed, wooden something-or-other Coach had stored in the barn awhile back.

 Not sure what it used to be, but there seemed to be some torn felt and patches of black backing still affixed to it.
 But I loved the colors and the shape was perfect for the bathroom wall.
 So here is the How-I-Made-An-Artistic-Map: